ariefauliaa/Reactive-Beta-Quant-Strat/README.md

 **Why?**
 - The base rate (95%) dominates.
 More trials = convergence to true odds.
-- Even with diminishing returns (e.g., 95/100 → 142/150), the marginal gain is *always positive*.
+- Even with diminishing returns (95/100 → 142/150), the marginal gain is *always positive*.

 ---